ekieff/Project2/README.md

 * A user can view all wines.
 * A user can view all notes for a wine.
 * A user can add a note, edit a note, or delete a note to a wine.
+* A user can view their notes on their profile page

 ### Models
 ## User